houda-ohm/ej2-aspnetmvc-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Add Gauge Title

-You can add a title using `title` attribute to the linear gauge to provide quick information to the user.
+The title for the Linear Gauge can be set using `title` property in Linear Gauge.

 ```cs